elucian/bee/syntax/composite.md

 ## List

-A list is a dynamic collection of chain elements connected by references.
+A list is a dynamic collection of elements connected by two references:

+* previous
+* next

 **list type**

+You can define a _list type_ using parenthesis: ()

 ```
 type type_name <: (element_type); -- list type